jsvine/intro-to-visidata/_sources/practical/distinctive-birds.rst.txt

 Hmmm, many of the highest-ranking species-state combinations seem to come from "states" — like the striped skunk that was struck in Nova Scotia — with very few reported collisions.
 So let's limit the results to species-state combinations with at least 20 reports.

-To do that, we'll create a new ``True/False`` that indicates whether a row represents 20 or more reports, and then select only the rows for which that's true.
-Here's how:
+To do that, we'll use :kbd:`z|`, VisiData's "select by expression" command.

-First, press :kbd:`=` to raise the new-column prompt.
-Then, type ``count >= 20`` at the prompt, and then press :kbd:`Enter` to complete the action.
-Now you should see something like this:
+First, type :kbd:`z|` to raise the selection prompt.
+Then, type ``count >= 20``:

 .. raw:: html
-	:file: ../../terminal/output/practical-distinctive-18-new-col-cutoff.output.html
+	:file: ../../terminal/output/practical-distinctive-18-select-expr-input.output.html

-Then, navigate to the new column and press :kbd:`Shift-F` to create a frequency table of it, and navigate to the ``True`` row:
+Next, press :kbd:`Enter` to complete the action.
+Now you should see something like this:

 .. raw:: html
-	:file: ../../terminal/output/practical-distinctive-19-new-col-cutoff-freq.output.html
+	:file: ../../terminal/output/practical-distinctive-19-select-expr-result.output.html

-Finally, press :kbd:`Enter` to see just the rows for which ``count`` is at least 20:
+Finally, press :kbd:`"` to create a new sheet containing only the selected rows:

 .. raw:: html
 	:file: ../../terminal/output/practical-distinctive-20-limited.output.html